-Under the Missions approach, collaborations to develop and test effective solutions between regions/local authorities facing similar challenges are highly encouraged and considered as a means to secure a larger impact.
-For this purpose, while the required demonstrations are expected to take place in at least three regions / local authorities, the proposals should already identify other regions and local authorities, where reapplication of the proposed solutions will be suitable as they share common challenges.
-Inclusion already in the proposal of at least three such “replicating” regions/local authorities, interested in reapplying the lessons learnt (totally, partially or with the required adjustments) in their territories, is required.
+The Soil and Adaptation Missions encourage collaborations between regional and local authorities facing similar challenges and considers this to be a very efficient approach to secure a large impact.
+Therefore, the demonstration activities of the proposals:

+must take place in the territory of at least 3 different regional or local authorities, each established in a different Member States or Associated Country;

+should already identify at least 3 “replicating” regional or local authorities from 3 different Member States or Associated Countries, interested in reapplying the lessons learnt (totally, partially or with the required adjustments) in their territories.
+For the replication, the consortium could include one or more partners that would provide support for the technical exchanges and the knowledge uptake in the “replicating” regions or local authorities.
+Replicating regions are not necessarily expected to carry out on the ground activities already in the course of the project.
+However, replicating regions should at least prepare the theoretical framework for replicating the successful solutions, and explore means to fund the implementation of those solutions.

 Links to the Missions and to other projects and initiatives

+Proposals should include a mechanism and the resources to establish operational links and collaboration with the Mission Adaptation’s Implementation Platform (including on monitoring).
+Projects funded under this topic will be expected to participate in the Adaptation Mission Community of Practice.

+Applicants should acknowledge these requests and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Missions.

-Proposals should build (when relevant) upon existing knowledge and solutions designed and developed from previous projects addressing the nexus between climate change adaptation, soil and food, funded by EU and national programmes, in particular the European Union Framework programmes for Research and Innovation (such as Horizon 2020 and Horizon Europe under their different pillars and clusters), and the LIFE programme.
+Proposals should build (when relevant) upon existing and emerging knowledge and solutions designed and developed from previous projects and from initiatives addressing the nexus between climate change adaptation, soil and food, funded by EU and national programmes, in particular the European Union Framework programmes for Research and Innovation (such as Horizon 2020 and Horizon Europe under their different pillars and clusters), and the LIFE programme.

+Projects must apply the multi-actor approach to ensure the reliability, relevance, and societal impact of their outcomes by involving a diverse range of stakeholders throughout the entire project lifecycle, promoting co-creation and facilitating the acceptance and adoption of innovative solutions.

+Proposals should also demonstrate a route towards open access, longevity, sustainability and interoperability of knowledge and outputs through close collaboration with the EU Soil Observatory and the SoilWise project.

-HORIZON-MISS-2027-06-01-CLIMA-CIT-NEB: Urban nature: supporting restoration of urban ecosystems, along urban transport networks and in the built environment
+HORIZON-MISS-2027-07-CLIMA-CIT-NEB-01: Urban nature: supporting restoration of urban ecosystems, along urban transport networks and in the built environment